agocorona/tryhplay/README.md

 The changes are erased by heroku from time to time.
 To save the generated HTML+Javascript,tun the application full page and download the HTML.
 That way you can redistribute it, run locally in your phone etc.

+To see a typical example of Haste git project that tryhplay can compile and run, see the [todo](https://github.com/agocorona/hplay-todo) project

+This is a very early version, so it will have a lot of bugs.

 Installation
 ============